The Fall of the Rebel Angels (Floris): Analysis

 This painting depicts a biblical battle between good and evil.
 The fight goes back to John 's Apocalyptic vision and symbolizes Christ's fight against evil.
 It's a dense tangle of arms, legs, wings and tails.
 God's angel, led by Archangel Michael, are engaging in battle with the rebellious angels, chasing the seven-headed dragon and its demons from heaven.
 The fallen angels are depicted as half-human, half-animal monsters, as in Bruegel's later The Fall of the Rebel Angels.
 In Floris, their features include curved talons, genitals like an eagle's head, clawing hands, a head of a wild boar, and a grinning goat's head.

 The Archangel Michael was considered, among other things, Guardian of Paradise and Warrior against the Devil.
 In those functions, he might have set an example for the members of the fencer's guild (who commissioned the painting).
 They might have seen themselves as Milites Christiani fighting evil in the name of Jesus.
 This would have justified their actions as law enforcement or medieval police within the city.
 The angels fight with weapons used by the fencers.
-These are the sword, the epee and the lance.
+These are the sword, the épée and the lance.
 The rebellious angels use bows and arrows, hatchets, torches, knives, and pickaxes; a hodgepodge of unorthodox battle instruments.

 The painting shows Floris' knowledge of anatomy.
 Floris incorporated some subtle supplements among the writhing bodies, such as the Woman of the Apocalypse from the Book of Revelation.
 She is located in the small gap on the left, near the flaming torch clutched by one of the fallen angels.
 She stands on a crescent moon, dressed with the sun and crowned with twelve stars.
 The dragon wants to devour her child, but the angels are already taking it to heaven.
 An eagle gives her two wings so she can escape to the desert.
 On the bottom right, there sits a bee.